 - Divide the dough in half and shape each half into a disc, then wrap each disc tightly in plastic wrap.
 Refrigerate for at least two hours.

 - Pre-heat the oven to 400.
 Line a baking sheet with parchment paper.

-- Flour your work surface and press or roll out your dough into an 11 inch-ish circle that’s about ⅛ of an inch thick.
-This is rustic.
+- Flour your work surface and press or roll out your dough into an 11 inch-ish circle that’s about 1/8 of an inch thick.
 It doesn’t have to be exact, or pretty.
-If you are using the dough in the recipe above, it is SOFT, so lift it occasionally and toss more flour underneath.
+This dough is SOFT, so lift it occasionally and toss more flour underneath.
 Transfer the dough to the baking sheet.